 The second method driving Key Strategy Three is Ethical Decision-Making coursework.
 Faculty across the campus have developed and implemented assignments for Ethical Decision-Making instruction.
-Calibration Day is planned for Thursday February 13th and Assessment Day will be Friday February 14th.
-The results will then be shared on March 20nd at the Assessment Showcase.
+Calibration Day is planned for Thursday February 4th and Assessment Day will be Friday February 5th.
+The results will then be shared Sometime in March at the Assessment Showcase.